 At each annual meeting of members, in addition to any other requirements of an NFP's by-laws:

-- the members must appoint an auditor (unless exempt – see discussion in our February 2016 newsletter); and
+- the members must appoint a public accountant (unless exempt – see discussion in our February 2016 newsletter); and

-- the financial statements with the auditor's report must be presented to the members.
+- the financial statements with the public accountant's report (if any) must be presented to the members.

-What business must be conducted at a general (special) meeting of members?
+What business must be conducted at a special meeting of members?

-Any business which is not annual business is called special business (such as amending the letters patent or the by-laws) and must be conducted at a general (special) meeting of the members.
+Any business which is not annual business is called special business (such as amending the articles or the by-laws) and must be conducted at a special meeting of the members.

 Can members pass resolutions other than at a meeting?

-Members can pass a resolution (dealing with annual or special business) if it is in writing and signed by 100% of the members entitled to vote on that resolution.
+Members can pass a resolution (dealing with annual or special business, subject to a few exceptions) if it is in writing and signed by 100% of the members entitled to vote on that resolution.

 When must an annual meeting of members be held?

-The first annual meeting of the members must be held within 18 months of an NFP coming into existence.
+The first annual meeting of the members must be held within 18 months of an NFP first coming into existence (which is not the date of continuance for NFPs which have continued under the CNCA).
 Subsequent annual meetings must be held within 15 months of the previous annual meeting but not more than six months after the NFP's financial year end.

-When may a general (special) meeting of members be held?
+When may a special meeting of members be held?

-The directors may call a general (special) meeting of the members at any time to consider special business.
+The directors may call a special meeting of the members at any time to consider special business.
 A special meeting can be held as a standalone meeting or in conjunction with an annual meeting.
-If a special meeting is held together with an annual meeting, the meeting may be called an "annual special meeting".
+If a special meeting is held together with an annual meeting, the meeting would be called an "annual special meeting".

 Where can members' meetings be held?